buzzn/core/README-docker.md

     - `docker-compose up`
 - from a separate shell, create the development database and load the seeds:
     - `docker exec core_web_1 rake db:create`
-    - `docker exec core_web_1 rake db:data` # these two commands need to run separately right now.
+    - `docker exec core_web_1 rake db:data` # db:create and db:data need to run separately right now.
-    - `docker exec core_web_1 rake db:data` # once more.
-Yes, it only works on the 2nd run.
+    - `docker exec core_web_1 rake db:data` # db:data once more, it only works on the 2nd run.
 Don't ask!

 - if you don't want seeds, only the create the DB and schema:
     - `docker exec core_web_1 rake db:create`